-1.1 For Housing Scrutiny Sub Committee to consider the contents of the City of Lincoln Council's (CoLC's) Tenancy Policy prior to its implementation and publication.
+1.1 For Executive to consider the contents of the City of Lincoln Council's Tenancy Policy and approve its implementation and publication.

 2. Background

 2.1 It is a requirement under the Localism Act 2011 for each local authority to produce a Tenancy Strategy and all Registered Providers must publish a Tenancy Policy that aligns with the Tenancy Strategy.
 As the Housing Revenue Account is a Registered Provider the Council is required to produce and publish a Tenancy Policy.